-Alumni are one of the key stakeholders of the institute and the institution enjoys a healthy rapport and lifelong relations with them.
+Alumni are one of the key stakeholders of institute and institution enjoys a healthy rapport and lifelong relations with them.
 The VFSTR Alumni Association is a recognized body, registered as a society in 2013 under the Andhra Pradesh Societies Registration Act, 2001.

-The alumni association is composed of:
+The alumni association is:

 - 1. President Alumni student

 - 2. Vice President Alumni student

 - 3. Secretary Senior faculty member

-- 4. Treasurer
+- 4. Treasurer Finance officer